-The Abbey retreat house, Benet Hall, is an important witness to the Benedictine tradition of Christian service through hospitality.
-Organized and private retreats take place at Benet Hall year-round, and in the spirit of ecumenism, people of all faiths are welcomed.
-Family and friends of seminarians may stay at the retreat house when they visit.
+The Abbey Guesthouse is an important witness to the Benedictine tradition of Christian service through hospitality.
+Organized and private retreats take place year-round, and in the spirit of ecumenism, people of all faiths are welcomed.
+Family and friends of seminarians may stay at the Guesthouse when they visit.
 The seminary also uses the facility for faculty in-service days and various meetings.